-- Grading and feedback: For large weekly assignments, you can generally expect feedback within 7-10 days. - Email: I will reply to emails within 24 hours on days when class is in session at the university. - Discussion board: I will check and reply to messages in the discussion boards every 24 hours on school days.
+- Grading and feedback: For bi-weekly interaction assignments and reflection papers, you can generally expect feedback within 7-10 days. - Email: I will reply to emails within 24 hours on days when class is in session at the university. - Discussion board: I will check and reply to messages in the discussion boards every 24 hours on school days.